 The FCCGH also continued their contributions to the Hall, by having all new, insulated, double-hung windows installed in the main Hall and in the west side of the basement level, completing the window replacement project begun in 2005.
 The Friends also purchased new folding tables for the main Hall, and floor protective mats to allow renters to serve food and beverages upstairs when needed, while protecting the dance floor which produces 75% of our rental income.

 The bathroom and fire exit planning led to a grant application being submitted by the FCCGH, for a complete renovation of the bathrooms.
 The decision (endorsed by the Grange meeting) was to plan for a “unisex” bathroom consisting of a common hand-washing area, plus 4 fully-enclosed stalls with lighting and ventilation, for use by anyone.
-A separate, ADA-compliant bathroom is also included on the basement level, plus new changing areas.
-The changing areas are particularly designed for use by the dancers who need to change before and during dance events.
+A separate, ADA-compliant bathroom is also included on the basement level.

 As the planning and grant applications were being completed, we got the results of our annual furnace inspection and service—this year, saying that our old furnace is wearing out, and is obsolete so that it cannot be fixed.
 We were lucky enough to have an HVAC expert, Bill Chidsey come and join the Grange, and he installed a more economical furnace burner.
 He also installed digital thermostats which can be set remotely to turn on the heat for tenants, including pre-warming the Hall.
 These improvements have led to significant savings in our fuel bills.

 With help from the “VT Digital Economy” Project, the Friends got Wi-Fi installed in the Hall, and designed and built this new website for the Grange.

 All improvements are planned to increase the attractiveness of the Hall to potential renters, by making it more flexible, user-friendly, cleanable and hospitable.
 While not seeking to create luxury, we want to bring the Hall up-to-date with new technology and modern fixtures to make it a comfortable venue for community events, as well as affordable to heat and maintain.